 When tires keep losing air, it can be super frustrating—especially if there aren’t any obvious culprits like a puncture or tear.
 Before you shell out a few hundred dollars to get your tires replaced, here are a few things to consider.

 Sudden drops or rises in temperature can cause your tire pressure to fluctuate pretty dramatically—typically, one to two pounds (psi) for every 10 degrees in temperature change.
 So, theoretically, your tires could lose 4 PSI if the temperature drops by 20℉ over a brisk autumn weekend.
+Conversely, the PSI reading may be misleading after a several-day summer heat wave.
 And if you’re tires are old or worn, they’ll be particularly vulnerable to these fluctuations.

 Before getting a replacement, you should try inflating your tire to the proper psi as listed in your drivers’ manual, or on the inside of your drivers’ side door and monitor it for about a week.
 If the pressure stays the same, you’re likely in the clear!